csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - A method named `writeline` is not the same as one named `WriteLine`
 - Braces and parentheses must always be matched
     - Once you start a class or method definition with `{`, you must end it with `}`
-- Whitespace -- spaces, tabs, and newlines -- has almost no meaning
+- Whitespace has _almost_ no meaning
+    - "Whitespaces" refer to spaces (sometimes denoted " ", "␣" or "⌴"), [tabs](https://en.wikipedia.org/wiki/Tab_key#Tab_characters) (which consists in 4 spaces), and newlines (sometimes denoted "↵", "↩" or "⏎")
     - There must be at least 1 space between words
+    - Other than that, spaces and new lines are just to help humans read the code
-    - Spaces are counted exactly if they are inside string data, e.g. `"Hello      world!"`
+    - Spaces are counted exactly if they are inside string data, e.g. `"Hello      world!"` is different from `"Hello world!"`
-    - Otherwise, entire program could be written on one line; it would have the same meaning
+    - Otherwise, entire program could be written on one line^[Well, if there are no in-line comments in it.
+Can you figure out why?]; it would have the same meaning
-    - Spaces and new lines are just to help humans read the code
 - All C# applications must have a `Main` method
     - Name must match exactly, otherwise .NET runtime will get confused
     - This is the first code to run when the application starts -- any other code (in methods) will only run when its method is called